 - If you decide to sell your Debt mutual funds before the period of 3 years, the gains are added to your income and the tax is applicable based on the tax slab you fall under.
-Higher the tax bracket, the higher the tax imposed on your debt mutual funds.
+The higher the tax bracket, the higher the tax imposed on your debt mutual funds.

 Tickertape provides a tax calculator that is highly beneficial in meeting your financial goals.
 Understanding the tax implications before starting your investment journey, gives a clear picture of the range of returns you might be gaining and helps in avoiding unnoticed pitfalls.

-For ELSS based mutual funds
+For ELSS-based mutual funds

-- The minimum period of holding for all the ELSS tax saving based mutual funds is 3 years and any returns above 1 lakh are taxed at 10%.
+- The minimum period of holding for all the ELSS tax-saving-based mutual funds is 3 years and any returns above 1 lakh are taxed at 10%.